CIMA's Structure and Governance

 This page covers:

 The Government of the Cayman Islands wholly owns the Cayman Islands Monetary Authority.
-In accordance with the Monetary Authority Law, the Governor appoints CIMA's Board of Directors, including its Managing Director.
+In accordance with the Monetary Authority Law (2013 Revision) the Governor appoints CIMA's Board of Directors, including its Managing Director.
 The Governor also has power to give directions to the Authority after consultation with the Board, and may appoint an independent person to review the Authority's perforrmance or actions.